HDFGroup/hsds/docs/design/obj_store_schema.md

 * datasets
 * chunks

-Note: attributes and links are stored as a component of thier parent object.
+Note: attributes and links are stored as a component of their parent object.

+Note: all strings used in the schema (e.g. link names) are UTF8 encoded unicode strings.
+Strings stored in a dataset will be encoded based on the type description of the dataset.

 ### Domains